mcmerdith/crave/README.md

 All commands should be run from the root directory

-`npm run dev -w crave-api` Run the API dev server
+`npm run api` Run the API dev server

-`npm run start -w crave-app` Run the Expo dev server
+`npm run app` Run the Expo dev server